 The 3 km Mize Moose Loop will have both a timed (for racers) and untimed waves (just for fun).
 Parents are welcome to ski along with their kids.
 The Story Book Trail is a short loop illustrated with a story written by local elementary school kids.
 Each kid will receive a special Ski Bear Lift Ticket that will encourage him/her to try out all the activities.

 All kids will receive a finish medal, and goody bags with items provided by event sponsors.
-A healthy light lunch in the chalet and a special prize will culminate this great day.
+Great Harvest Bread and a special prize will culminate this great day.

 Where does the money go?